Fr0sT-Brutal/awesome-pascal/README.md

 * [TDiff](https://github.com/rickard67/TextDiff). `[Delphi]` `[FPC]` Text compare component for Delphi and Free Pascal.
 Dramatically simplify programming tasks that require calculations of 'shortest path' or 'longest common sequence' as typically required in file compare utilities.

+* [GraphQL for Delphi](https://github.com/lminuti/graphql). `[Delphi]` Simple implementation for GraphQL, a query language for APIs created by Facebook.
+GraphQL is a query language for your API and a server-side runtime for executing queries using a type system you define for your data.
+GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

+* [GraphQL Constructor](https://github.com/HemulGM/GraphQL). `[Delphi]` GraphQL Constructor (constructor only)

 ## OS ##

 *Tools that help dealing with OS-specific internals*